ccchengff/LobRA/README.md

 # LobRA

 Codes for our submission entitled *LobRA: Multi-tenant Fine-tuning over Heterogeneous Data*.
-We prepared scripts to run the workflow of profiling, deployment planning and training with homogeneous & heterogeneous parallel configurations on top of DL system `Hetu`.
+We prepared scripts to run the workflow of profiling, deployment planning and training with homogeneous & heterogeneous parallel configurations on top of DL system `Hetu`. **PLEASE NOTE THAT** the appendix of our paper is available in this repository under the filename `Appendix_of_LobRA.pdf`.

 ### 1. Build & Compile Hetu